-Candidates for a municipal office who accept contributions must meet the filing requirements of the state Fair Campaign Practices Act.
+Candidates for a municipal office who accept contributions must meet the filing requirements of the state Fair Campaign Practices Act, unless you live in a home rule municipality that has adopted its own campaign finance laws.
 Among other requirements, you must register any "candidate committee" and report its contributions and expenditures.
 Information about reporting deadlines and copies of the reporting forms are available from your municipal clerk.